fastah/space/README.md

-# StarWatch by Fastah™
+# Satellite Internet tools

-Detecting a Starlink® user's geolocation using SpaceX's IP address public data feeds: https://starwatch.getfastah.com
+Detecting a Starlink user's geolocation using SpaceX's IP address public data feeds: https://starwatch.getfastah.com

 ## Introduction

-The [StarWatch project by Fastah™](https://starwatch.getfastah.com) is a web-based tool that helps [Starlink](https://www.starlink.com) (and soon Viasat) satellite internet users detect whether their IP address is being correctly advertised for geolocation by Starlink's public IP Geolocation data feeds.
+The [Starlink by Fastah](https://starlink.getfastah.com) is a web-based tool that helps [Starlink](https://www.starlink.com) (and Viasat) satellite internet users detect whether their IP address is being correctly advertised for geolocation by Starlink's public IP Geolocation data feeds.
 This tool is useful for Starlink users who are experiencing issues with geolocation-based services, such as streaming services, online banking, and other services that rely on accurate geolocation data.

-This tool is made by Fastah™, a startup that builds software API tools to help developers use IP-based geolocation and security quickly and accurately.
+This tool is made by Fastah, a startup that builds software API tools to help developers use IP-based geolocation and security quickly and accurately.

 This project is *not* supported or endorsed by SpaceX, Starlink, or any satellite internet service in any way.
 All data is sourced from publicly available data feeds provided by SpaceX and Viasat using the [RFC8805 internet standard](https://www.rfc-editor.org/rfc/rfc8805).